 The following Saturday, Gordon and I stayed out to 2 am, and when he pulled up to my house, I said.
 “I sure hope my parents are asleep.”

-Like I said, Gordon was a capital cat.
+Like I said, Gordon was a capital fellow.
 He smiled and said, “Isn’t that them sitting there?”

-There, there, very there, sitting in lawn chairs on the edge of the yard, the tips of their cigarettes glowing orange dots.
-Gordon let me out without pulling into the driveway, and after offering a meek wave to my parents, drove off.
+There, there, very there, as Iago sort of says in Othello, sitting in lawn chairs on the edge of the yard, the tips of their cigarettes glowing orange dots.
+Gordon let me out without pulling into the driveway, and after offering a meek wave to my parents, drove off down Dogwood Circle.

 No, I had not been drinking.
 I blew into their faces my untainted breath, whose purity did practically nothing to abate my father’s fury.
 He kicked me in the back of my legs as I walked up the steps.
 Mama told me that Gordon’s mother had told her Gordon had gotten drunk last week and so had I. I fell for it, cursed Gordon’s mother, which resulted in an “ah-ha!”
 Mama said she had made that up to trick me.
 Now I think of it, she probably was lying herself, covering for Mrs. Wilson.